OPICO’s pneumatic electronic applicator is typically used for accurately applying microgranules (e.g. Avadex), and slug pellets.

 Micro-Pro 16E maximum spread with of 12.3m, hopper capacity 400 litres

 Individual metering roller per outlet – accurate application and spread pattern

 Blue “fine” seed roller as standard – other rollers available

 Adjustable outlets – balances airflow effect on pattern

 Accurate Avadex application - independently tested

 Each outlet is fed by an individual metering roller ensuring even distribution across the entire working width and guaranteeing the same amount is fed to each outlet - crucially important when using low rates and small granules to ensures a consistent, even application rate.

-The amount of product applied is controlled electronically by radar whereby the speed of the metering roller is constantly adjusted to match the forward speed, giving the application desired rate.
+The amount of product applied is controlled electronically by a GPS receiver whereby the speed of the metering roller is constantly adjusted to match the forward speed, giving the application desired rate.